Akirane/XIVHotbar/README.md

 - The icons are clickable with your mouse now.
 By clicking on "1" or "2" you can change between battle and field environments.
 - If you receive sleep/stun/amnesia/silence/etc, the actions will be disabled.

+## Note about 23/08/2020 update

+Keybinds have been moved to `data/keybinds.lua`.
+Make a backup of your old `keyboard_mapper.lua` file, then copy the table keyboard.hotbar_rows and paste its contents into the table in `keybinds.lua`

 ## Customization

 Not every setting in **settings.xml** has been re-tested, there's a lot of things that is different now.
 The following has been tested out: